Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 The in-app popup is connected to the changelog page (seen in the previous example).
 So, writing an update there will automatically queue one in your app - no extra work needed.

 Moving forward, we love Daybridge's changelogs for their user-friendliness.
-You can understand the key updates already from the illustration.
+The illustration already helps you understand the key updates.
 The release notes are also easy to read with the help of emojis and headings.

 If you like the layout of the full changelog page but want to have the updates inside your app, consider a changelog widget.
 It can be easily connected to a button and will display a notification badge when you post a new update.